ai-kurbatov/my-iot/README.md

 # my_smart_home
-Some Arduino projects related to smart home theme.
+Some Arduino projects related to IoT.

 Check subflters for each project description.